 Some of these plugins aren’t even available for download anymore.
 The reason for discontinuation is quite mysterious, however I suspect that the proliferation of Twitter has played some part in this.

 Many people moved from RSS readers to Twitter feed readers, however I still feel that RSS plays a very important role on the web even today.
 On Twitter there is a lot of microblogging that sometimes distracts me; I find RSS feeds of actual full posts from other websites to be much more enriching.
 Of course, others might disagree with me.
 There are many uses for plugins that import RSS content into WordPress, as you can read about on the WP RSS Aggregator use cases page.

 I thought it would be an interesting and useful section, both for readers of this blog and for myself to catch a quick glimpse of all the WordPress news of the day/week.

-The plugin comes with a set of premium add-ons that include functionality such as excerpts and thumbnails, keyword filtering, sorting by category and also the ability to import feeds into posts and custom post types, as well as the ability to import the full content of posts even when it’s not provided within the RSS feed, a great tool for creating an auto-blogging or content curation website.
+The plugin comes with a set of premium add-ons that include functionality such as excerpts and thumbnails, keyword filtering, sorting by category, the ability to import feeds into posts and custom post types, as well as the ability to import the full content of posts even when it’s not provided within the RSS feed, a great tool for creating an auto-blogging or content curation website.